Indre-V/blossom-therapy/README.md

 ### Frameworks
 - [Django](https://www.djangoproject.com/): Django is the main Python framework used in the development of this project.
 It provides a robust and scalable architecture for building web applications.

-### Libraries
-- [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): Django-allauth is an authentication library used to create user accounts, providing features such as registration, login, and social authentication.
-- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/): Crispy Forms is used to manage Django forms, making form rendering in templates simpler and more elegant.

 ### Programs

 - [Balsamiq](https://balsamiq.com/): Wireframing tool used to generate wireframe images, allowing for quick and easy visualization of the application's layout and design.